 Not especially.
 The story feels disjointed, and it seems like not much thought was put into it.
 This book feels nothing like a “classic” X-Men tale; they are treated like celebrities, to the point where the FBI requests their assistance.
 It just feels like Stan and Jack haven’t figured out how to separate this title from the rest of the pack yet.

 - The Vanisher exhibited his powers by robbing a bank.
-The robbery didn’t involve him teleporting, though; he had some beat cops take him to the bank, robbed the tellers, and then teleported away when the police tried to arrest him.
+The robbery didn’t involve him teleporting, though; he tricked some beat cops into walking him into the bank, then he robbed the tellers, and then he teleported away when the police tried to arrest him.